8 years of development and improvement; and it sounds better than I dreamed. Dick Burwen

 shrillness that I find just plain irritating.

-speaker system has no acoustic loss at 15 Hz due to equalization in its electronic crossover network, the range of boost at 15 Hz I
+Although my 5-channel speaker system has no acoustic loss at 15 Hz due to equalization in its electronic crossover network, the range of boost at 15 Hz I

 have used is as much as -20 dB to +68 dB*.
 At 20 kHz the range has varied over -40 dB to +20 dB.
 This is way beyond the capability of graphic